Sacred Heart Apostolic School

 Sacred Heart Apostolic School (SHAS) is a Roman Catholic minor seminary and a private, all-male boarding school in the United States for minors who are considering a vocation to the priesthood.
+It is meant not only to help discover their vocation, but to form them as mature men who want to follow God's will.
 It is located within the Diocese of Gary and operated by the Legionaries of Christ, a religious congregation of the Roman Catholic Church.
 The school is located in the north-central Indiana town of Rolling Prairie.
-It serves approximately 20–35 students enrolled in grades 7 through 12.
+It serves approximately 10–25 students enrolled in grades 8 through 12.
 SHAS was established in 2005 and has operated continuously since.